Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 What To Eat to Have Good Vision.

-• Carrots– These contain plenty of vitamin A or beta-carotene that keeps the retina and sight healthy.
+• Carrots– These contain plenty of vitamin A or beta-carotene that keeps the retina and eye sight healthy.

 • Spinach and Kale – These foods contain lutein and zeaxanthin, antioxidants which decrease cataracts and macular degeneration.

-• Citrus Fruits (Oranges, lemon, Grapefruit) – They are full of vitamin c that enhances the tissues of the eye and blood vessels.
+• Citrus Fruits (Oranges, lemon, Grapefruit) – They are full of vitamin-C that enhances the tissues of the eye and blood vessels.

 • Nuts and Seeds – The almonds, walnuts and sunflower seeds are rich in vitamin E and omega-3.